-But she had little to contribute in terms of personal testimony that contradict or validate anything the prosecution brought forth.
+But she had little to contribute in terms of personal testimony that contradicted or validated anything the prosecution brought forth.
 We will continue to report on Judge Nathan Hale and any rulings describing celebrities, flights to the island, and Ghislaine Maxwell, as she sits near the witness stand for her jury trial.

 Michael Ehline is an inactive U.S. Marine and world famous legal historian.
 Michael helped draft the Cruise Ship Safety Act and has won some of the largest motorcycle accident settlements in U.S. History.
 Together with his legal team, Michael and the Ehline Law Firm collect damages on behalf of clients.
 We pride ourselves in being available to answer your most pressing and difficult questions 24/7.
 We are proud sponsors of the Paul Ehline Memorial Motorcycle Ride, and a a Service Disabled Veteran Operated Business.
 (SDVOB.)
 We are ready to fight.

 Go here for for More Verdicts and Settlements

 Woodland Hills, CA 91367.

 633 West 5th Street #2890